 I would never do that.
 I might tweet it though.
 It feels like you’re asking me to disrespect the people I am connected with by recommending stuff to them that I don’t know what is.
 They are real people you know?

-I guess what’s bothers me most is the disrespect and the ground on what it is based.
+I guess what’s bothers me most is the disrespect and the ground on which it is based.

 “You have to invite this and this number of friends to sign up for our service, otherwise other people will get first in line”

 “If you have a high Klout score you can get free wallpaper from audi on audi’s Facebook page”